psibir/haiyou/README.md

 ### Adding more supported languages

-To add more supported languages for haiku validation, modify the `supported_languages` set in the `select_language()` function.
+To add more supported languages for haiku validation, modify the `supported_languages` set in the `select_language()` function located in `haiyou.py`.
 Simply add the language code to the set.
 For example, to support Spanish and Japanese, the set would be updated as follows:

 ```python
 supported_languages = {'en', 'fr', 'es', 'ja'}